Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Simulation

 A full image-based approach is prohibitively time-consuming for billions of galaxies.
 We bypass this procedure by simulating images for only a subset of the sky where the galaxy number density is high enough to potentially allow blending to take place.
 Hence, these galaxies are sufficiently close on the sky to be either recognized or unrecognized blend candidates.
 The catalogue used to generate these images consists of a table of galaxy properties such as position, size, ellipticity, colours, redshift, and gravitational lens shear produced by a dark matter power spectrum that evolves with redshift.

 For our study, it is important to have a synthetic sky catalogue that is photometrically complete for all galaxy types to a limiting magnitude faint enough to enable realistic blending emulation and analysis.
-That is, the simulation must include a sufficiently high number density of galaxies so that when convolved with a seeing PSF, the surface density of galaxies in a fiducial ``gold sample'' galaxy catalogue (where the minimum flux $S/N$ for point sources is 20) results in noticeable blending with galaxies up to $\sim$2 magnitudes fainter.
+That is, the simulation must include a sufficiently high number density of galaxies so that when convolved with a seeing PSF, the surface density of galaxies in a fiducial ``gold sample'' catalogue (where the minimum flux S/N for point sources is 20) results in noticeable blending with galaxies up to $\sim$2 mag fainter.
 This is expected for the ``LSST gold sample'' according to \cite{dawson2016}.
-The 2 magnitude buffer is a result of the product of the galaxy number-flux relation (for some spectral band) and the corresponding flux.
+The 2 mag buffer is a result of the product of the galaxy number--flux relation (for some spectral band) and the corresponding flux.
 The number-flux relation for galaxies in red passbands is much shallower than euclidean (stars) due to cosmological effects.
 Including even fainter galaxies does not have a significant impact on the apparent shape or overall flux of the blends.